hectorpuigdo/HRitools/README.md

 ## rhokbPopFly

 This function is very useful for researchers who do not have the possibility to get exprimental *Drosophila melanogaster* population recombination data and need to find some.
-[Hervas et al. (2017)][https://doi.org/10.1093/bioinformatics/btx301] created [PopFly, the *Drosophila* population genomics browser][popfly.uab.cat], and it contains a lot of recombination data from different populations 🌍, so `rhokbPopFly` is a function to download and put recombination data into a data frame.
+[Hervas et al. (2017)](https://doi.org/10.1093/bioinformatics/btx301) created [PopFly, the *Drosophila* population genomics browser](popfly.uab.cat), and it contains a lot of recombination data from different populations 🌍, so `rhokbPopFly` is a function to download and put recombination data into a data frame.

-Population and window size must be specified, otherwise the Raleigh population dataset –RAL strain– from [Comeron, Ratnappan, and Bailin (2012)][https://doi.org/10.1371/journal.pgen.1002905] with a window size of 100kb is downloaded.
+Population and window size must be specified, otherwise the Raleigh population dataset –RAL strain– from [Comeron, Ratnappan, and Bailin (2012)](https://doi.org/10.1371/journal.pgen.1002905) with a window size of 100kb is downloaded.

 ```R
 recombination_data <- rhokbPopFly("ZI","10kb")
 ```
 ----

--> Happy R coding! <-
+Happy R coding!

 ![](https://media.giphy.com/media/3oEdvdmg0utG4LVBrW/giphy.gif)